Anne Hidalgo: Environmental issues

-From May 2016, in order to combat air pollution in the city, Hidalgo oversaw the introduction of a scheme called "Paris Respire" (literally "Paris Breathes"), which included banning all cars from certain areas of Paris on the first Sunday of the month, as well as making public transport and the city's bicycle and electric vehicle schemes free for the day.
-She also worked further to reduce car usage, with an increase in the price of parking meters, a ban on free parking on certain days, and the conversion of certain sections of a highway along the River Seine into a riverside park.
-On 24 June 2017, she joined President Emmanuel Macron in calling for the adoption of a Global Pact for the Environment along with other public figures such as Laurent Fabius, Nicolas Hulot, Arnold Schwarzenegger and Ban Ki-moon.
+In May 2016, to combat air pollution, Hidalgo oversaw the introduction of a scheme called "Paris Respire" (literally "Paris Breathes"), which included banning all cars from certain areas on the first Sunday of the month as well as making public transport and the city's bicycle and electric vehicle schemes free for the day.
+She also worked to reduce car usage by increasing the price of parking, banning free parking on certain days, and converting some sections of a highway along the Seine into a park.
+On 24 June 2017, she and President Emmanuel Macron called for the adoption of a Global Pact for the Environment along with other public figures such as Laurent Fabius, Nicolas Hulot, Arnold Schwarzenegger and Ban Ki-moon.

-She has also proposed a ban on diesel motors in Paris streets and has promised a 24/7 service for the Paris Métro.
-Hidalgo aimed to have more than 600 mi of bike lanes in Paris by 2020.
+Hidalgo also proposed a ban on diesel motors in Paris streets and promised 24/7 service for the Paris Métro.
+She aimed to have more than 600 mi of bike lanes in Paris by 2020.

-In February 2020, Hidalgo launched her Paris Mayor reelection campaign with a focus on making Paris into a 15-minute city (ville du quart d'heure), a concept of urban proximity coined by Carlos Moreno.
-The name 15-minute city refers to the idea that in cities, residents of each neighbourhood should be able to reach all necessary amenities (such as schools, offices, shops, parks, health centres) by a 15-minute walk or bike ride, moving away from car dependency in order to cut air pollution levels.
+In February 2020, Hidalgo launched her reelection campaign with a focus on making Paris a 15-minute city (ville du quart d'heure), a concept of urban proximity coined by Carlos Moreno.
+The phrase refers to the idea that residents of each neighbourhood should be able to reach all necessary amenities (such as schools, offices, shops, parks, health centres) by a 15-minute walk or bike ride, moving away from car dependency to cut air pollution levels.

-In an interview given to Le Parisien in October 2020, Hidalgo announced "we must forget about crossing Paris from east to west by car".
-Hidalgo announced her intention to create permanent curb-protected cycle lanes and expand the number of "coronapistes", cycle lanes created during the COVID-19 pandemic in France.
-She also intends to remove over half of the parking spaces in Paris by the end of her four-year term in office (70,000 out of 140,000 total).
+In an October 2020 interview, Hidalgo said, "we must forget about crossing Paris from east to west by car".
+She announced her intention to create permanent curb-protected cycle lanes and expand the number of "coronapistes", cycle lanes created during the COVID-19 pandemic.
+She also said she intended to remove over half of Paris's parking spaces by the end of her term (70,000 out of 140,000).

 In January 2021, Hidalgo announced that she had approved a €250 million renovation of the Champs-Élysées, with the intention of reducing space allocated to vehicles by half, turning roads into green and pedestrianised areas and planting tunnels of trees to improve air quality.

 Housing

-At the start of her first term, Hidalgo stated in an interview that housing is her number one priority.
-Under Hidalgo's mayorship, Paris has produced 7,000 social housing units a year since Hidalgo took office, up from 5,000 a year under her predecessor.
-She aims for Paris to be 30% social housing by 2030.
+At the start of her first term, Hidalgo said in an interview that housing was her top priority.
+Under her mayorship, Paris produced 7,000 social housing units a year, up from 5,000 a year under her predecessor.
+She aimed for Paris to be 30% social housing by 2030.